 Ant tribe: Yǐ zú 蚁族

 If getting married is a very important part of life for the Chinese population, work and property are as well.
-China’s booming economy has led graduates to leave for big cities to pursue their professional career.
-However, with the inflation of rent, many cannot afford to live downtown and get stuck in the suburbs and if they don’t have the right connections it will be difficult for them to evolve in such competitive job market.
-The name of this tribe originates from the fact that they are intelligent and hard-working people but living in crowded places where they remain anonymous.
+China’s booming economy has led graduates to leave for big cities to pursue their professional careers.
+However, with the inflation of rent, many cannot afford to live downtown and get stuck in the suburbs and if they don’t have the right connections it will be difficult for them to evolve in such a competitive job market.
+The name of this tribe originates from the fact that they are intelligent and hard-working people but live in crowded places where they remain anonymous.

 The character “duang” is so new that it does not even exist in the Chinese dictionary.
 It is the most used Word online in China, appearing more than 8 million times on China’s micro-blogging site Weibo, where it spawned atop-trending hashtag that drew 312,000 discussions among 15,000 users.